 We will bear all costs associated with soliciting proxies for the Annual Meeting.
 Solicitations may be made on behalf of our board of directors by mail, personal interview, telephone or other electronic means by our officers and other employees of HMS Adviser LP (our "Adviser"), who will receive no additional compensation.
-We have not retained a third party to aid in the solicitation of proxies.
+We have retained Eagle Rock Proxy Advisors to aid in the solicitation of proxies.
+We will pay Eagle Rock Proxy Advisors a fee of approximately \$5,000 in addition to variable costs related to the solicitation of proxies as well as reimbursement of its out-of-pocket expenses.
 We will request banks, brokers, custodians, nominees, fiduciaries and other record holders to forward copies of this proxy statement to people on whose behalf they hold shares of our Common Stock and to request authority for the exercise of proxies by the record holders on behalf of those people.
 In compliance with the regulations of the Securities and Exchange Commission (the "SEC"), we will reimburse such persons for reasonable expenses incurred by them in forwarding proxy materials to the beneficial owners of shares of our Common Stock.